status-im/status-mobile/doc/STARTING_GUIDE.md

   - Invite your Apple account to be Developer in Status team.
 3. Run a build in XCode using the project from `status-mobile/ios` directory.
   - You might see error: `Select a development team in the Signing & Capabilities editor`
-  - Select `STATUS HOLDINGS PTE.
-LTD.` as the development team and rebuild again.
+  - Select `Status Research & Development GmbH` as the development team and rebuild again.

 Once build finishes Status should start on your iPhone with its logs in terminal running `make run-metro`.